jameshfisher/jameshfisher.com/_posts/2016-12-20-http-hello-world.md

 ---
-title: "How to write a 'hello world' HTTP server in C"
+title: How to write a 'hello world' HTTP server in C
+tags:
+  - c
+  - programming
+  - web
+taggedAt: '2024-03-26'
 ---

 Writing a "hello world" HTTP server is surprisingly simple.
 This responds to every request with a "hello world" page: